 Senior executive Trevor is a serious injury solicitor covering cases across the UK and beyond.

-Based at Thompsons Solicitors’ Newcastle office, Trevor joined Thompsons in 2007 shortly after qualifying as a solicitor and has extensive experience in dealing with high value personal injury claims related to brain injuries, spinal injuries, amputations, chronic pain and serious multiple injuries.
+Based at Thompsons Solicitors’ Newcastle office, Trevor joined Thompsons in 2007 shortly after qualifying as a solicitor and has extensive experience in dealing with high-value personal injury claims relating to brain injuries, spinal injuries, amputations, chronic pain and serious multiple injuries.

-An accomplished and confident litigator, Trevor also have expertise in dealing with claims concerning accidents at work, road traffic accidents, public liability, the military and accidents abroad.
+An accomplished and confident litigator, Trevor also have expertise in dealing with claims concerning accidents at work, road traffic accidents, public liability and accidents abroad.

 Trevor is the secretary for the Hartlepool branch of Headway, which provides information, support and social activities for brain injury survivors, their families and their carers in the Hartlepool area.

-The best aspect of working at Thompsons for Trevor is that the firm always puts the client first to achieve the best possible outcome.
+For Trevor, the best aspect of working at Thompsons is that the firm always puts the client first to achieve the best possible outcome.

 Outside of work, Trevor enjoys keeping fit, playing golf, following a range of sports and spending time with his family.

-Non-freezing cold injury claim: Trevor represented a former serviceman who was left with permanent pain in his hands after army training.
-The man developed non-freezing cold injuries during a winter training course.
-The man began to experience hand and foot pain after spending most of a day in cold and snowy conditions, but his employer neglected to take his complaints seriously and he remained on duty.
-Trevor gained evidence from a vascular surgeon and a psychiatrist and secured £300,000 compensation for his client.
+- Secured £300,000 for a former serviceman who was left with permanent pain in his hands after developing non-freezing cold injuries during winter training.
+Despite complaining of hand and foot pain after spending the day in snowy conditions, the serviceman was not taken seriously and remained on duty.